huiyuandiknow/Udacity-MLEN-Customer-Segments/README.md

 All of the code is provided in the Jupyter notebook `customer_segments.ipynb`.

 #### Result
-- Based on the mean silhouette coefficient*, 2 clusters seems to give the best structure for the data.
+- Based on the mean silhouette coefficient<sup>1</sup>, 2 clusters seems to give the best structure for the data.
 - Other than about 20 points (about 5% of data) and some points in the boundary between the two clusters, all of the HoReCa (Hotels/Restaurants/Cafes) data points are classified as cluster 0 and all of the retail data points are classified as cluster 1.

-* The silhouette coefficient for a data point measures how similar it is to its assigned cluster from -1 (dissimilar) to 1 (similar).
+<sup>1</sup>The silhouette coefficient for a data point measures how similar it is to its assigned cluster from -1 (dissimilar) to 1 (similar).